![]() |

 The outstanding feature of all the Kowa Genesis XD Binoculars and is obviously included in this 10.5x44 version is the use of optical technology taken from the Kowa Spotting scopes and mainly the PROMINAR XD lenses to produce a binocular that is according to Kowa chromatic aberration free.

-Genesis OpticsMaking use of technology from the popular Kowa TSN spotting scopes, the two binoculars in the XD44 series were the first full size binoculars from Kowa to use to use Prominar XD lenses (extra low dispersion glass) and have paired their XD lenses with convex lenses made of glass that have special dispersion properties that is said to reduce chromatic aberration even more.
+Making use of technology from the popular Kowa TSN spotting scopes, the two binoculars in the XD44 series were the first full size binoculars from Kowa to use to use Prominar XD lenses (extra low dispersion glass).
+On top of this they have paired these XD lenses�with convex lenses made of glass that also has special dispersion properties that is said to reduce chromatic aberration even more.
 These ultra high quality lenses are not cheap to manufacture and so are only used on Kowa's top end binoculars, the result however is an extremely bright image with high contrast.
 During my test I found that the colours you get when looking at objects like bright flowers and birds were simply stunning, almost better than real life.
 This effect cannot be duplicated by a normal achromatic lens and you can see the difference when comparing them with binoculars without this technology side by side.

 Schmidt-Pechan prism

 As with any binocular in this price range you would expect them to have BAK-4 prisms that are made of superior optical glass to produce clearer images, but Kowa have gone one step further in that they use the Schmidt-Pechan prism design that have both BaK4 and SK15 prisms.
 This prism design, like roof prisms is more compact than a porro prism binocular, but does have a few drawbacks one of which that the two prisms separated by an air-gap and one surface of the Pechan prism does not provide total reflection.
 To get around this Kowa have added their own highly reflective multi-coating that they call C3 coating that they say give a reflectance of 99% or more across the entire visible spectrum.
-On top of this Kowa phase coat the prism that prevents the loss of contrast and resolution.

 44mm Objective Lenses